GSA/digitalgov.gov/content/posts/2013-08-01-hud-office-of-inspector-general-responsive-design-website.md

 url: /2013/08/01/hud-office-of-inspector-general-responsive-design-website/
 date: 2013-08-01 9:15:04 -0400
 title: HUD Office of Inspector General Responsive Design Website
-summary: ' The U.S. Department of Housing and Urban Development&nbsp;(HUD) has developed a responsive design website for the HUD Office of Inspector General.
+summary: ' The U.S. Department of Housing and Urban Development (HUD) has developed a responsive design website for the HUD Office of Inspector General.
 The website provides: news, the latest reports and publications, locations to field'
 authors:
   - michael-niedzwiecki
 categories: